-Aliasing artifact, otherwise known as undersampling, in CT refers to an error in the accuracy proponent of analogue to digital converter (ADC) during image digitisation.
+Aliasing artifact, otherwise known as undersampling, in CT refers to an error in the accuracy proponent of analog to digital converter (ADC) during image digitization.

-Image digitisation has three distinct steps: scanning, sampling, and quantization.
+Image digitization has three distinct steps: scanning, sampling, and quantization.

-When sampling, the brightness of each pixel in the image is measured, and via a photomultiplier, creates an output analogue signal that is then due to undergo quantization.
+When sampling, the brightness of each pixel in the image is measured, and via a photomultiplier, creates an output analog signal that is then due to undergo quantization.